Campus, Full-time and Part-time

 N/A; Short form:

-The programme includes a range of academic and work-based modules designed to cover a range of skills and knowledge required by support staff working under supervision.
+The programme includes academic and work-based modules designed to cover a range of skills and knowledge required by support staff working in health and social care.
 The programme structure includes core modules as well as specialist modules.
 The work based modules are designed to allow you to apply your learning to your work context and your individual learning needs.

 plus one of the following optional modules: